This draft page is not for public viewing. (Other pages are members only or require a password) Newer version of this page is at

 Beth: From a life of being fed to helping others.

-"Beth" had been in a car accident the first time that her parents let her ride with a teenage driver.
+"Beth" was in a car accident the first time that her parents let her ride with a teenage driver.
 The driver was not at fault but the accident left Beth with C5-C6 quadriplegia.
-Beth started PhotoMed's therapy about 18 months after her injury and after her physical therapy progress had plateaued.
-Beth showed improvements that were sufficient for her to resume insurance-paid physical rehabilitation.
+Beth started PhotoMed's therapy about 18 months after her injury and her progress had plateaued.
+Improvements began during her first session.

 Lois: 75 years PTSD flashbacks vanished

-Lois had pain and PTSD flashbacks each time that she touched a scar in her right knee.
-The flashbacks had occurred for 75 years.
-Each flash-back took her back to the episode when her older brother pushed her off of her tricycle and the pedal gouged her knee.
+Lois had pain and PTSD flashbacks when she touched a scar in her right knee that had occurred for 75 years.
+Her flash-back took her back to the episode time when her older brother pushed her off of her tricycle and the pedal gouged her knee.
 Lois's PTSD and pain vanished while she watched.

 James was in a program to "get used to his pain" - he didn't expect it to vanish.

-James had been sent by his insurance company to Dr. William Conard's pain specialty clinic in Sacramento, California, to learn how to live with his chronic back pain made worse by surgeries.
+James had been sent by his insurance company to Dr. William Conard's to learn how to live with his chronic back pain after surgery left him with worse pain.
 He had no expectation that his pain might disappear.
 Especially during his second session.

 George: Protective sensations resume after 8 years but are misaligned with his feet

-Figure 4.
 George shows how the body can abruptly restore sensations lost to diabetes.
 But the sensations resumed so quickly that reports the wrong touch location.
-His sensations realign correctly (@ 2:00) with his feet upon looking at where he is being touched.
-(4:31)
+His sensations realign correctly with his feet upon looking at where he is being touched.
+(4:30)

 Updating of maps isn't special, rather it is the delay that needs more research.